KerstinJantke/ConsTarget/README.md

 9           Ecoregion 4       0.45576923
 10         Ecoregion 10     0.49108911
 ```
 In our example, protection of the 10 ecoregion ranges from 0 to 49%.
-At the 50% conservation target level, Mean Target Achievement across these ecoregions is 55%
+At the 50% target level, Mean Target Achievement across these ecoregions is 55%.

 ## Example data